 What subtextual value the filmmaker assigns to a given color.

-Color comes in two forms – light and production design (which includes costumes, hair, make-up, props, and set design); top-of-their game filmmakers utilize both to fit the characters and themes of their stories.
+In cinema, color comes in two forms – light and production design (which includes costumes, hair, make-up, props, and set design); top-of-their game filmmakers utilize both to fit the characters and the themes of their stories.

 The Vimeo video below will give you an idea of how certain directors have implemented some form of color theory in their work.

-The Criterion Collection has a new feature called UNDER THE INFLUENCE… which as you can imagine if it’s from Criterion, it’s a smart and compelling discussion on what films have influenced en vogue or stalwart film auteurs.
+The Criterion Collection has a new feature called UNDER THE INFLUENCE… which, as you can imagine if it is from Criterion, is a smart and compelling discussion of what films have influenced en vogue or stalwart film auteurs.

-Barry Jenkins, director of the knockout MOONLIGHT, discusses his thoughts and feelings of WKW’s two films Criterion has the license to – CHUNGKING EXPRESS (this is now out of print) and IN THE MOOD FOR LOVE.
+Barry Jenkins, director of the knockout MOONLIGHT, discusses his thoughts and feelings on the two WKW films Criterion has the license for – CHUNGKING EXPRESS (this is now out of print) and IN THE MOOD FOR LOVE.

-WKW is one of my favorite directors, his films are like intimate visual novels with great expanses of poetry interspersed within the scintillating writing.
+WKW is one of my favorite directors, his films are like intimate visual novels with great expanses of poetry interspersed within the scintillating narrative.

 On Roger Deakins’ Instagram, he recently posted a quote from the incomparable Conrad L. Hall: Connie used to say he wanted his films to look ugly, to capture something that we [cinematographers] shy away from [beautifully lit images] in making movies.
 Ugliness can have a certain beauty as well.
 There’s a strange dichotomy going on there.”

-Take a look at this clip from IN COLD BLOOD which Hall shot, and notice the high contrast lighting doesn’t illuminate Robert Blake (yes, that Robert Blake) in a way that makes him look agreeable or even handsome.
+Take a look at this clip from IN COLD BLOOD (shot by Hall) and notice the high contrast lighting doesn’t illuminate Robert Blake (yes, that Robert Blake) in a way that makes him look agreeable or even handsome.
 But the beauty of the image is sublime.

-For us, it was RAIDERS OF THE LOST ARK.
-Indiana Jones and his swashbuckling tale of derring-do exploded upon the cultural landscape in the summer of 1981 and changed everyone’s expectations and appreciations for the action-adventure film.
-It gave George Lucas his second extra-lucrative franchise… and gave use the man in the hat with the whip.
+Indiana Jones and his swashbuckling tale of derring-do exploded upon the cultural landscape in the summer of 1981 and irrevocably changed everyone’s expectations and appreciations for the action-adventure film.
+It gave George Lucas his second extra-lucrative franchise… and gave us the man in the hat with the whip.